mathworks-ref-arch/matlab-parallel-server-on-aws/README.md

 * Pricing: Spot Instances offer discounts compared to On-Demand EC2 instances.
 The actual discount depends on the available unused capacity of the EC2 instance within the Availability Zone (AZ).
 For more details, refer to the AWS documentation.

 * Behavior of your cluster when AWS reclaims a Spot Instance: Spot Instances are used only for the worker nodes, whereas the head node always uses an On-Demand instance.
 This is to ensure that you do not lose any user job and task information when an EC2 instance is reclaimed by AWS.
+Jobs in the queue are run when a new worker instance is available.
+For details on how jobs are run, refer to [How Parallel Computing Toolbox Runs a Job](https://www.mathworks.com/help/parallel-computing/how-parallel-computing-products-run-a-job.html).
 If an EC2 Spot Instance for a worker is interrupted when it is running a task, the task is marked as failed.
-Jobs in the queue are run when a new worker instance is available.
-For more information, refer to [How Parallel Computing Toolbox Runs a Job](https://www.mathworks.com/help/parallel-computing/how-parallel-computing-products-run-a-job.html).
+You can set the maximum number of times to rerun a failed task using the `MaximumRetries` property.
+For more details, see [Access task properties and behaviors](https://www.mathworks.com/help/parallel-computing/parallel.task.html).

 * Parameters for the VPC and subnet in this CloudFormation template: Each Availability Zone in a region has a different capacity available for Spot Instances.
 To increase the likelihood of obtaining Spot Instances for your cluster, ensure that your VPC has subnets in multiple Availability Zones in the region.